oracle/docker-images/OracleDatabase/RAC/OracleDNSServer/README.md

 In the above example, we used **172.16.1.0/24** subnet for the DNS server.
 You can change the subnet values according to your environment.

-To check the DNSServer container/services creation logs, please tail docker logs.
-It will take 5 minutes to create the racdns container service.
+To check the DNS server container/services creation logs, please tail the Docker logs.
+It may take up to 2 minutes for the racdns container to start completely.

 ```
 docker logs -f racdns